VEGAN LOADED NACHOS

 - 1 teaspoon of salt

-- Meanwhile, remove sweet potatoes from oven and peel off skin using a dry towel to avoid burns (peeling off while hot is an easier process).
+Meanwhile, remove sweet potatoes from the oven and peel off skin using a dry towel to avoid burns (peeling off while hot is an easier process).

-- Dice the sweet potatoes into medium bite size cubes, and add into the pan along with onions, and cook for extra 5 minutes on low heat.
+Dice the sweet potatoes into medium bite-size cubes, add to the pan along with onions, and cook for extra 5 minutes on low heat.

-- Before removing sweet potato topping off heat, add in jalapenos, and mix everything together very well.
+Before removing the sweet potato topping off the heat, add in jalapenos, and mix everything together very well.

 **** HOW TO COOK WITH DRIED BEANS ****